momiji15/yearntolearn/RLadies_STL/R_Markdown_Tutorial/Unit2.md

-# Unit 2: Making a blogdown site
+# Unit 2: Making a Blogdown Site

 ## Unit Learning Objectives
 - To become familiar with blogdown.